IDMNYU/audiolab/docs/synths.md

 9. Slew base amount (sums with *1* x *2*)

 *Notes:*
-- the simplest use of the Positive Slew is as an **envelope follower** that limits rising signals.
+- The simplest use of the Positive Slew is as an **envelope follower** that limits rising signals.
 Voltage sent into input *3* will have a lag on rising signals correlated to the slew amount (*9* + *1* x *2*).
-- a pulse at the "Start" trigger will create a rising ramp envelope at *4*, the speed of which is controlled by the slew amount.
+- A pulse at the "Start" trigger will create a rising ramp envelope at *4*, the speed of which is controlled by the slew amount.
 During the ramp, the gate output *7* will go HIGH.
 At the end of the ramp, the output signal will drop and the end signal *8* will pulse.
 Patching *8* back into *5* will turn the positive slew into a rising sawtooth **oscillator**.
-- a pulse at the "Sustain" trigger will perform the same as the "Start" trigger, with the exception that the ramp output and gate (*4* and *7*) will remain HIGH at the end of the slew time.
+- A pulse at the "Sustain" trigger will perform the same as the "Start" trigger, with the exception that the ramp output and gate (*4* and *7*) will remain HIGH at the end of the slew time.
-- the Positive Slew adds an interesting distortion to audio signals as, unlike a low-pass filter, it leaves falling signals untouched.
+- The Positive Slew adds an interesting distortion to audio signals as, unlike a low-pass filter, it leaves falling signals untouched.
-- the Dual Positive Slew is designed to be used with the Dual Negative Slew to perform bidirectional envelope following or create a complete attack-sustain-release (ASR) envelope generator.
+- The Dual Positive Slew is designed to be used with the Dual Negative Slew to perform bidirectional envelope following or create a complete attack-sustain-release (ASR) envelope generator.

 #### Dual Negative Slew